google/software-product-sprint/walkthroughs/week-0-setup/github-setup-walkthrough.md

 ## Unlink Google's Repo

+When you ran the command `git clone https://github.com/google/software-product-sprint.git`, you downloaded the official repository to your Cloud Shell worksapce.

-Right now, this code still points to Google's repository instead of your repository.
+Right now, this repository still points to Google's GitHub account instead of yours.
 To fix that, you're first going to remove the pointer to Google's repo.

 Make sure you're inside the git repository you just cloned for the rest of this walkthrough: